 Using Nasal Rinses

 There are times when rinsing your nose with saline solution can be very useful.
 This is also known as nasal douching or irrigation.
-Cleaning your nose passage will help flush out excess mucus in the nose and help stop inflammation as well as reduce symptoms.
+Cleaning your nose passage will help flush out excess mucus in the nose and help stop inflammation as well as reduce symptoms like mouth irritation.
 Nasal irrigation is accomplished with the aid of saline solution or those from OTC rinses that can be found in the drugstores.
 You can use small syringes to help flush the solution to the insides of your nose.
 To make your own saline solution, you can take one teaspoon of salt and mix it with soda bicarbonate with boiled water that is left to cool down.
 Do not use it if the water is too hot; allow it to set to room temperature.

 You will only use a tiny portion of this solution.
 Discard whatever leftovers you have.